rsmith-nl/scripts/README.rst

 shell-scripts use the plain old ``sh`` that comes with FreeBSD, but should work with ``bash``.
 Bug reports and patches welcome.
 Most of it should work on other BSD systems, Linux or OS-X without major problems.
+Scripts that require FreeBSD are noted as such.

-All scripts use Python 3 specific features.
+All Python scripts use Python 3 specific features.
 Most recently I converted ``str.format`` calls to f-strings, meaning that you'll need Python 3.6 or later for the Python scripts.